MicroStrategy/rest-api-docs/docs/common-workflows/manage-derived-element-objects/create-a-derived-element.md

   - [Create a Derived Element Using a Filter Element](#create-a-derived-element-using-a-filter-element)
   - [Create a Derived Element Using a Calculation Element](#create-a-derived-element-using-a-filter-element)

-## Create a Derived Element Using a List Element
+## Create a derived element using a list element

 You want to create a new `"{Age Range} = 25 to 34, Under 24"` derived element object under the Public Objects folder in the MicroStrategy Tutorial project.
 The folder object ID is `98FE182C2A10427EACE0CD30B6768258`.
 The project ID is `091B51154B22036C53CFBB9958B2E8FC`.